Revealing the underpinnings of antifungal resistance and advancing treatment of invasive fungal infections

 As a clinician-scientist specializing in infectious diseases pharmacotherapy, Dr. Rybak is involved in several initiatives and efforts in collaboration with the clinical pharmacy and infectious diseases teams at St. Jude.
 Through these interactions, he has contributed to the development of clinical practice guidelines relevant to the use of antifungal agents for St. Jude patients, and assists in the design, evaluation, and therapeutic drug monitoring of antimicrobial therapies.
 Furthermore, as a member of the Antimicrobial Utilization and Improvement Committee team, Dr. Rybak also contributes to antimicrobial stewardship initiatives a St. Jude, and seeks to maximize the safety and efficacy of antimicrobial therapies for all patients.

-Dr. Jeffrey M. Rybak currently serves as an Instructor in the Department of Pharmacy and Pharmaceutical Sciences at St. Jude.
+Dr. Jeffrey M. Rybak currently serves as an Assistant Member in the Department of Pharmacy and Pharmaceutical Sciences at St. Jude.
 His robust pedigree includes a PharmD from Eugene Applebaum College of Pharmacy, dual residency training in Pharmacy Practice and Infectious Disease at the University of Kentucky, followed by PhD and postdoc training at UTHSC.
 Dr. Rybak is part of a collaborative team of researchers interested in mechanisms of antifungal resistance and development of novel therapeutic approaches for fungal infections.
 He balances his time in the lab with his clinical pharmacy practice and has contributed to the development and adoption of antimicrobial use guidelines at St. Jude.
 He looks forward to expanding his research program and welcomes the opportunity to mentor trainees across his areas of expertise.